Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

-Consider first the case that {\fst} is an induced claw.
-Obviously, $B$ can contain at most one leaf of {\fst}.
-Hence, $B$ contains the center $c$ and a leaf $\ell$ of {\fst}.
-Let $\ell_1$ and $\ell_2$ be the other two leaves of {\fst}.
-We claim that no matter whether $B$ is an outlier bag (in Rule~\ref{rule_remove_edges_in_outlier_bags}) or a border bag (in Rule~\ref{rule_deleting_edges_in_irrevalent_bags}), $\ell_1$ and $\ell_2$ are both in $G-X$.
-This is clearly true for the former case due to the definition of outlier bags.
-Consider the latter case.
-For the sake of contradiction, assume that $\ell_i$, for some $i\in \{1,2\}$ is in $X$.
-Let $B'$ be the other bag including $c$.
-If $|B'|=1$, then $B'$ is attached to $\ell_i$ in $G$, contradicting that $B$ is a border bag without common vertices with small attached bags, as stipulated in Rule~\ref{rule_deleting_edges_in_irrevalent_bags}.
-Hence, assume that $|B'|>1$.
-Then, $B'$ must be attached to $\ell_i$ in $G$ too, since otherwise $\ell, \ell_i, c$ and any vertex in $B'$ which is not adjacent to $\ell_i$ is an induced claw in $G$ which is edge-disjoint with any induced claws and diamonds in $G[X]$, a contradiction.
-This means that $B'\in F$, and hence, $B'$ is a big attached bag.
-If $\ell_{3-i}\in X$, then by replacing occurrences of $i$ with $3-i$ in the above argument, we can conclude that $B'$ is adjacent to $\ell_{3-i}$ in $G$ as well.
-Then, $B'\cup \{\ell_1,\ell_2\}$ must be a clique in $G$, since otherwise there will be an induced diamond (formed by $\ell_1, \ell_2$ and any two vertices in $B'$) which is edge-disjoint with all induced claws and diamonds in $G[X]$, a contradiction.
-Due to the definition of $G'$, $B'$ is also a clique in $G'$.
-Then, according to Lemma~\ref{lem:large_bag_disjiont_with_solution}, $S'$ is disjoint from all edges in $E(B'\cup \{\ell_1,\ell_2\})$, which contradicts that $\ell_1$ and $\ell_2$ are two leaves of {\fst} in $G-S'$.
-Assume now that $\ell_{3-i}$ is in $G-X$.
-Then, due to Lemma~\ref{lem:bag-decomposition}, the edge $\edge{c}{\ell_{3-i}}$ must be included in the bag $B'$, implying that $B\cup \{\ell_1,\ell_2\}$ is a clique in $G$ (and $G'$).
-However, this contradicts that $B'$ is attached to $\ell_i$ in $G$ and $S'$ is disjoint from $E(B'\cup \{\ell_1,\ell_2\})$.
-This completes the proof for the claim.
-Then, due to this claim and Lemma~\ref{lem:bag-decomposition} (Condition~\ref{p:ver}), the two edges $(c,\ell_1)$ and $(c, \ell_2)$ are in the same bag in $\cB(G-X)$, say $D$.
-However, this contradicts with Lemmas~\ref{lem:large_bag_disjiont_with_solution} and \ref{lem_untached_bag_cliques_and_isolated_vertices}, which imply that $D$ induces a subgraph consisting of a clique and $i\geq 0$ isolated vertices in $G'-S'$ but $c, \ell_1, \ell_2$ induce a path (Notice that $X$ is also a modular of $G'$ and hence the two lemmas apply).
+Consider first the case where~{\fst} is an induced claw.
+Obviously,~$B$ can contain at most one leaf of~{\fst}.
+Hence,~$B$ contains the center~$c$ and a leaf~$\ell$ of~{\fst}.
+Let~$\ell_1$ and~$\ell_2$ be the other two leaves of {\fst}.
+We claim that no matter whether~$B$ is an outlier bag (in Rule~\ref{rule_remove_edges_in_outlier_bags}) or a border bag (in Rule~\ref{rule_deleting_edges_in_irrevalent_bags}),~$\ell_1$ and~$\ell_2$ are both in $G-X$.
+This is true for the former case due to Lemma~\ref{lem-outlier-bags-donot-connect-to-modulator}.
+Now we consider the latter case.
+For the sake of contradiction, assume that~$\ell_i$ for some $i\in \{1,2\}$ is in~$X$.
+Let~$B'$ be the other bag including~$c$.
+If $|B'|=1$, then~$B'$ is attached to~$\ell_i$ in~$G$, contradicting that~$B$ is a border bag without common vertices with small attached bags, as stipulated in Rule~\ref{rule_deleting_edges_in_irrevalent_bags}.
+Hence, let us assume that $|B'|>1$.
+Then,~$B'$ must be attached to~$\ell_i$ in~$G$, since otherwise~$\ell$,~$\ell_i$,~$c$, and any vertex in~$B'$ which is not adjacent to~$\ell_i$ is an induced claw in~$G$ which is edge-disjoint with any induced claws and diamonds in~$G[X]$, a contradiction.
+This means that~$B'$ is a big bag.
+We continue the proof of the claim by considering the location of~$\ell_{3-i}$.
+If $\ell_{3-i}\in X$, then by replacing occurrences of~$i$ with~$3-i$ in the above argument, we can conclude that~$B'$ is adjacent to~$\ell_{3-i}$ in~$G$ too.
+Then, $B'\cup \{\ell_1,\ell_2\}$ must be a clique in~$G$, since otherwise there is an induced diamond (formed by~$\ell_1$,~$\ell_2$, and any two vertices in~$B'$) which is edge-disjoint with all induced claws and diamonds in~$G[X]$, a contradiction.
+Due to the definition of~$G'$,~$B'$ is also a clique in~$G'$.
+Then, according to Lemma~\ref{lem:large_bag_disjiont_with_solution},~$S'$ is disjoint from all edges in $E(B'\cup \{\ell_1,\ell_2\})$, which contradicts that~$\ell_1$ and~$\ell_2$ are two leaves of~{\fst} in $G-S'$.
+Assume now that~$\ell_{3-i}$ is in $G-X$.
+Then, due to Conditions~\ref{p:ver} and~\ref{p:edg} of Lemma~\ref{lem:bag-decomposition}, the edge $\edge{c}{\ell_{3-i}}$ must be included in the bag~$B'$, implying that $B'\cup \{\ell_1,\ell_2\}$ is a clique in~$G$ (and~$G'$).
+However, this contradicts that~$S'$ is disjoint from $E(B'\cup \{\ell_1,\ell_2\})$.
+This completes the proof for the claim that both~$\ell_1$ and~$\ell_2$ are in $G-X$.
+Then, due to this claim and Conditions~\ref{p:ver} and~\ref{p:edg} of Lemma~\ref{lem:bag-decomposition},~$\ell_1$ and~$\ell_2$ are both in~$B'$.
+Notice that~$X$ is also a modulator of~$G'$.
+Then, if~$B'$ is unattached, due to Lemma~\ref{lem_untached_bag_cliques_and_isolated_vertices},~$G'[B']-S'$ consists of a clique and (possibly) several isolated vertices.
+However,~$c$ is adjacent to both~$\ell_1$ and~$\ell_2$, but~$\ell_1$ and~$\ell_2$ are not adjacent in~$G-S'$, a contradiction.
+If~$B'$ is attached, then~$B$ cannot be an outlier bag.
+So, in this case, we analysis only for Rule~\ref{rule_deleting_edges_in_irrevalent_bags}.
+As stipulated in this rule, we know that~$B'$ is a big attached bag.
+Then, from Lemma~\ref{lem:large_bag_disjiont_with_solution},~$S'$ does not contain any edge in~$G[B']$, and hence~$B'$ is still a clique in $G-S'$.
+However, this contradicts that~$\ell_1$ and~$\ell_2$ are two leaves in an induced claw in $G-S'$.